C$^3$-Cluster Clustering Cosmology I. New constraints on the cosmic growth rate at z~0.3 from redshift-space clustering anisotropies: Results

-The marginalised posterior distributions on $f\sigma_8$, $b\sigma_8$ and $\sigma_{12}$ are reported in Fig. \ref{fig:constraints}, together with the $68\%$ and $95\%$ posterior confidence regions.
-We assess the best-fit values and marginalised constraints from the median and percentile values of the posterior distribution.
+The marginalized posterior distributions on $f\sigma_8$, $b_1\sigma_8$, $b_2\sigma_8$ and $\sigma_v$ are reported in Fig. \ref{fig:constraints}, together with the $68\%$ and $95\%$ posterior confidence regions.
+We assess the best-fit values and marginalized constraints from the median and percentile values of the posterior distribution.
 We note in particular that the $f\sigma_8$ posterior is consistent with a Gaussian distribution.
-We get $f\sigma_{8}=0.46\pm0.03$, at the effective redshift $z\sim0.3$.
-The relative statistical uncertainty is about $7\%$, which is a remarkable result considering the sparsity of the spectroscopic cluster sample considered.
-This is caused by the narrow Gaussian prior on the effective bias of the sample, assessed through the cluster mass-richness scaling relation, as described in \S \ref{sec:Modelling}.
-In fact, the posterior distribution we get on $b\sigma_8$ is statistically indistinguishable from the assumed Gaussian prior distribution.
-Assuming instead a flat prior distribution on $b\sigma_8$ in $\left[0.1, 5\right]$, we get $f\sigma_{8}=0.41\pm0.05$, which is statistically consistent though with a larger relative error of $12\%$.
+We get $f\sigma_{8}=0.44\pm0.05$, at the mean pair redshift $z=0.275$.
+The relative statistical uncertainty is about $10\%$, which is a remarkable result considering the sparsity of the spectroscopic cluster sample considered.
+This is caused by the narrow Gaussian prior on the effective bias of the sample, assessed through the cluster mass-richness scaling relation, as described in \S \ref{sec:Modeling}.
+In fact, the posterior distribution we get on $b_1\sigma_8$ is statistically indistinguishable from the assumed Gaussian prior distribution.

+We tested the impact of this assumption by running the statistical analysis assuming prior standard deviations of $0.002$, $0.05$ and $0.1$.
+In particular, the latter prior width accounts for possible bias model uncertainties of about $5\%$.
+We obtained $f\sigma_{8}=0.44\pm0.05$, $f\sigma_{8}=0.42\pm0.06$ and $f\sigma_{8}=0.41\pm0.06$, respectively, which are all statistically consistent, considering current measurement uncertainties.
+Assuming instead a flat prior distribution on $b_1\sigma_8$ in $\left[0.1, 5\right]$, we get $f\sigma_{8}=0.40\pm0.07$, which is still statistically consistent with our fiducial result, though with a larger relative error of about $18\%$.

+All the results obtained for the different prior assumptions considered are statistically consistent, showing that the accuracy in the mass estimates and in the linear bias model is high enough for the current analysis.
+Improving the mass and bias modeling will become crucial instead for cluster clustering analyses of next-generation surveys.

+The reference value of the quadratic bias factor, $b_2\sigma_8$, reported in Fig. \ref{fig:constraints} is computed with the polynomial relation provided by \citet{lazeyras2016}: